Cosmetic Surgery Negligence Claims

 If you have been a victim of negligent cosmetic treatment, you might be entitled to make cosmetic surgery claims for:

 General damages cover the direct impact of medical negligence – the pain, suffering and loss of amenity endured by the claimant.
-It refers to intangible, non-economic compensation awarded based on the severity of the injury suffered by the victim.
+It refers to non-physical, non-economic compensation awarded based on the severity of the injury suffered by the victim.

-Calculating compensation amounts for special damages can be pretty straightforward, as they are tangible, economic losses.
-However, calculating intangible compensation for the direct effects of negligence, such as psychological damage, can be complex.
+Calculating compensation amounts for special damages can be pretty straightforward, as they are physical, economic losses.
+However, calculating non-physical compensation for the direct effects of negligence, such as psychological damage, can be complex.
 This is why you need the support of a specialist cosmetic surgery claims solicitor who will assess the level of damage caused, and build a strong case on your behalf to secure maximum compensation.

 Is There a Time Limit for Making Cosmetic Surgery Claims?